kubernetes-sigs/windows-testing/capz/readme.md

 ## GMSA support

 Set the environment variable `GMSA=true`.

-This requires additional set up in the Azure Subscriptinos.
+This requires additional set up in the Azure Subscriptions.
 See the readme in [gmsa folder](gmsa/readme.md).

+## Hyper-V isolated containers support

+Requires containerd v1.7+ deployed to the Windows nodes.

+Set the environment variable `HYPERV=true`.

+See [the HyperV testing README](../helpers/hyper-v-mutating-webhook/README.md) for more information.